 In each case, you must ensure that the official test results are sent directly to McGill (Institution Code: 0935) by the testing service.
 Students cannot upload their results themselves, nor can administration upload paper copies of their results.
 Applications cannot be considered if test results are not available.
 These scores are the general minimum; some departments may set higher requirements.

-Applicants who have completed a degree program at universities in the following countries may be exempt from showing proof of proficiency in English.
+Applicants who have completed a degree program at universities in the following countries or territories may be exempt from showing proof of proficiency in English.

 |Anguilla||Antigua and Barbuda||Australia|